 The global micronutrients market is expected to grow over the forecast period on account of increasing demand from the agriculture industry since they significantly improve uniformity and quality in crop yield.
 Micronutrients deficiency results in yellowing of leaves, withering of buds in crops, health hazards, and eventually resulting in crop productivity decline.
 Micronutrients are utilized by humans and other organisms in micro quantities for various physiological functions.
 As opposed to macronutrients, micronutrients are required in minute quantities in soil and humans, generally less than 100 milligrams per day.

-However, high cost and lack of awareness among farmers in developing countries regarding micronutrients benefits has limited their application scope.
-Additionally farmers are unable to gauge the appropriate quantity to be injected into the soil due to lack of standardized permissible levels established by regulatory agencies.
+However, high cost and lack of awareness among farmers in developing countries regarding micronutrients benefits have limited their application scope.
+Additionally, farmers are unable to gauge the appropriate quantity to be injected into the soil due to lack of standardized permissible levels established by regulatory agencies.
 These factors are expected to act as major restraining factors for the global micronutrients industry growth over the next seven years.

-Asia Pacific is a major regional market and is characterized by growing agriculture industry particularly in China and India.
-Depletion of arable land in the U.S. and Canada are expected to be major driving factors for North American market over the forecast period.
+The Asia Pacific is a major regional market and is characterized by a growing agriculture industry, particularly in China and India.
+Depletion of arable land in the U.S. and Canada is expected to be the major driving factor for the North American market over the forecast period.
 With gradually eroding arable land and consequently rising food demand, micronutrients are expected to register high demand in the region.
-Increasing vegan population in Europe coupled with high awareness regarding nutrient rich diet among consumers is expected to drive the regional market growth over the forecast period.
+The increasing vegan population in Europe coupled with high awareness regarding nutrient-rich diet among consumers is expected to drive the regional market growth over the forecast period.
 Middle East & Africa is predicted to witness stable demand in the upcoming years owing to increasing agricultural yield and evolving farming technology in Northern Africa.